 It could have been worse and these attacks could have gone on quietly, as I am sure they have been for quite a while.
 I strongly believe that what the LulzSEC and Anonymous groups exposed were events that happened regularly but were covered up by the affected organizations.

 The effect of such cover-ups were a false sense of security on the part of the general populace and the tendency by most organizations to believe that just installing a security appliance was enough.
 It also gave vendors of security products license to continue milking millions of dollars from the government, consumers and businesses until the holes in their products were exposed.

 Rather than demonize these groups, organizations and businesses should be thankful that someone has provided a yardstick by which you can hold your security vendors accountable.
 There is now a talking point of “how can you guarantee that what happened to Citi won’t happen to us and if it happens, can you fix it without billing us additional millions”.

 “Our planned 50 day cruise has expired, and we must now sail into the distance, leaving behind – we hope – inspiration, fear, denial, happiness, approval, disapproval, mockery, embarrassment, thoughtfulness, jealousy, hate, even love.
 If anything, we hope we had a microscopic impact on someone, somewhere.”

-Their activities in the past few weeks, if anything has put a little pressure on IT professionals saddled with the task of protecting a network to get off the World of Warcraft and actually do some continuous monitoring and vulnerability scanning; it gives security professionals food for thought when they go on an risk assessment assignment because they will actually be forced to do a thorough assessment instead of check-boxing their way through.
-CFOs should be thankful because now they have a reason to demand that the money budgeted for security is actually being spent on security and not on some cool gadget that is completely useless in protecting the organization from security breaches.
+Their activities in the past few weeks, if anything has put a little pressure on IT professionals saddled with the task of protecting a network to get off the World of Warcraft and actually do some continuous monitoring and vulnerability scanning; it gives security professionals food for thought when they go on a risk assessment assignment because they will actually be forced to do a thorough assessment instead of check-boxing their way through.
+Chief Financial Officers (CFOs) should be thankful because now they have a reason to demand that the money budgeted for security is actually being spent on security and not on some cool gadget that is completely useless in protecting the organization from security breaches.